-We assume 100 $\mu$ A for the proton beam current at the Li target.
-Dose rate distribution of neutrons and $\gamma$ -rays at the RANS-II hall is depicted in Fig. 5.
-The dose conversion coefficient[7] in PHITS is utilized in Fig. 5.
+We assume $100~\mu\text{A}$ for the proton beam current at the Li target.
+Dose rate distribution of neutrons and γ -rays at the RANS-II hall is depicted in Figure 5.
+The dose conversion coefficient[7] in PHITS is utilized in Figure 5.
 Along the downstream of the beam line, the highest dose rate of neutrons is shown.
 Except locations near the neutron production target and along the proton beam direction, dose rate distribute uniformly.
-Around the side of the target station, the dose rate is the order of 1.0 mSv/h and 0.1 mSv/h for neutron and $\gamma$ -ray, respectively.
-For the neutrons, the dose rate is caused by the neutron beam at the downstream scattered with the concrete walls.
-Dose rate of $\gamma$ -ray is mainly attributed to $\gamma$ -ray from the reactions between neutrons and elements in the concrete.
-The scattered neutrons and $\gamma$ -rays become background events in the future experiments.
+Around the side of the target station, the dose rate is the order of 1.0 mSv/h and 0.1 mSv/h for neutron and γ -ray, respectively.
+For the neutrons, the dose rate is caused by the scattered neutrons with the down stream concrete walls.
+Dose rate of γ -ray is mainly attributed to γ -ray from the reactions between neutrons and elements in the concrete.
+The ratio of the component scattered from the concrete walls is about 90% for both neutrons and γ -ray at the region.
+The scattered neutrons and γ -rays become background events in the future experiments.
 Suppression of the background radiation is important.
 Therefore, we have a plan to install a collimator in the target station to reduce the excessive spread of the neutron beam introduced in the following chapter.